syeddanish41/wAlnut/README.md

-After focusing on my physical health, family, and friends I eventually got out of my depression and decided to restart working towards my dream of creating a Strong AI for the past year.
+After focusing on my physical health, family, and friends I eventually got out of my depression and decided to restart working towards my dream of creating a intelligent machine for the past year.
 However, this time I have learned to use habits over motivation, collaboration over working alone, sustainability over crunch, intense focus on what is necessary over nice to haves, acknowledgement you must sometimes forget what you know in order to create something new, and many